AcademyPgh/gingerbread/README.md

 ### first time setup

 #### get config
 Get the .env.local file from our secret google drive and put it in the root project directory.
+Make sure that it is named exactly `.env.local`

 #### install dependencies
 `npm install`